davidschejtman/blockparty-metadata-scraper/README.md

 # Blockparty Metadata Scraper

-## Project Overview
+## Description

-This microservice is designed to scrape metadata from IPFS URIs and store it in a PostgreSQL database.
-It's built with Golang and serves a dual purpose: it performs the scraping task and also provides a RESTful API to access the scraped data.
+The **Blockparty Metadata Scraper** is a tool developed in **Go (Golang)**, designed to scrape metadata from specified IPFS URIs and store it in a **PostgreSQL** database.
+Additionally, the project exposes two **RESTful endpoints** to retrieve the scraped data, facilitating access and integration with other applications.

 ## Features

-- Scrapes metadata from a list of provided IPFS CIDs.
+- **Metadata Scraping**: Automates the collection of metadata from specified IPFS URIs.
-- Stores metadata information in a PostgreSQL database.
+- **Data Storage**: Saves the scraped metadata in a PostgreSQL database.
-- Exposes RESTful API endpoints:
-  - `GET /tokens` to fetch all stored metadata.
-  - `GET /tokens/<cid>` to fetch metadata for a specific IPFS CID.
+- **RESTful API**: Provides endpoints to retrieve all metadata or specific data by CID.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-What things you need to install the software and how to install them: